 2. When the POST finishes, the system control is passed to the first stage boot loader, which is stored on either the boot sector of one of the hard disks (for older systems using BIOS and MBR), or a dedicated (U)EFI partition.

-3. The first stage boot loader then loads the second stage boot loader, most usually GRUB (GRand Unified Boot Loader), which resides inside /boot, which in turn loads the kernel and the initial RAM–based file system (also known as initramfs, which contains programs and binary files that perform the necessary actions needed to ultimately mount the actual root filesystem).
+, which in turn loads the kernel and the initial RAM-based file system (also known as initramfs, which contains programs and binary files that perform the necessary actions needed to ultimately mount the actual root filesystem).

 4. We are presented with a splash screen that allows us to choose an operating system and kernel to boot:

-5. The kernel sets up the hardware attached to the system and once the root filesystem has been mounted, launches process with PID 1, which in turn will initialize other processes and present us with a login prompt.
+5. The kernel sets up the hardware attached to the system and once the root filesystem has been mounted, launches the process with PID 1, which in turn will initialize other processes and present us with a login prompt.

-Note: That if we wish to do so at a later time, we can examine the specifics of this process using the dmesg command and filtering its output using the tools that we have explained in previous articles of this series.
+Note: That if we wish to do so at a later time, we can examine the specifics of this process using the dmesg command and filter its output using the tools that we have explained in previous articles of this series.

 In the example above, we used the well-known ps command to display a list of current processes whose parent process (or in other words, the process that started them) is systemd (the system and service manager that most modern Linux distributions have switched to) during system startup:

-Remember that the -o flag (short for –format) allows you to present the output of ps in a customized format to suit your needs using the keywords specified in the STANDARD FORMAT SPECIFIERS section in man ps.
+) allows you to present the output of ps in a customized format to suit your needs using the keywords specified in the STANDARD FORMAT SPECIFIERS section in man ps.

-Another case in which you will want to define the output of ps instead of going with the default is when you need to find processes that are causing a significant CPU and / or memory load, and sort them accordingly:
+Another case in which you will want to define the output of ps instead of going with the default is when you need to find processes that are causing a significant CPU and/or memory load and sort them accordingly:

 An Introduction to SystemD